-- 8.5 A visitor survey undertaken by Bluegrass during the period November 2014 to April 2015 (i.e. the winter period when purple sandpiper and turnstone are present) on behalf of Sunderland City Council and South Tyneside Council, found that 91% of respondents visited the beach and 63% of walks (Sunderland data) were to walk dogs.
-Further survey work carried out during the period January to March 2016 found that 65% of walks (Sunderland data) were to walk dogs. - 8.6 When asked if they would use suitable green space if it was closer to home 39% of respondents in 2014/15 (Sunderland data) indicated that they would probably use it some of the time and 45% indicated that they would probably use it most of the time.
-This indicates that the Areas of Additional Natural Greenspace (AANG) could significantly reduce dog-walking by changing the behaviour of up to 84% of visitors. - 8.7 In the 2016 survey 30% of respondents walked their dog at the coast as there was nowhere suitable close to home, and of those people over half (54%) indicated that they would use suitable greenspace some or most of the time if available close to home. - 8.8 Just under half the dog walkers (47%) in 2014/15 indicated that they visited daily or almost every day, with 28% indicating that they visited the coast 2-3 times a week.
-In 2016 24% of respondents indicated that they visited the site at least once a day and a further 24% stated that they visited the site about twice a week. - 8.9 The design and effectiveness of additional natural greenspace has previously been reviewed as part of the HRA for the SSGA (URS, 2015).
-It was noted that guidance on alternative natural greenspace published by Hampshire County Council37, in association with the Kennel Club, reported that dog owners travel on average 400-500m to reach greenspace for dog-walking.
+- 8.7 A visitor survey undertaken by Bluegrass during the period November 2014 to April 2015 (i.e. the winter period when purple sandpiper and turnstone are present) on behalf of Sunderland City Council and South Tyneside Council, found that 91% of respondents visited the beach and 63% of walks (Sunderland data) were to walk dogs.
+Further survey work carried out during the period January to March 2016 found that 65% of walks (Sunderland data) were to walk dogs. - When asked if they would use suitable green space if it was closer to home 39% of respondents in 2014/15 (Sunderland data) indicated that they would probably use it some of the time and 45% indicated that they would probably use it most of the time.
+This indicates that the Suitable Areas of Natural Greenspace (SANG) could potentially significantly reduce dog-walking by changing the behaviour of up to 84% of visitors (the reported figures are taken directly from the Bluegrass survey data and show the breakdown of interviewee responses to specific questions.
+The key questions are whether visitors would use suitable green space closer to home some of the time or whether they would use it most of the time.
+Interviewees were only able to select one option and so there is no double counting).

-37 Hampshire County Council (2013).
+&lt;sup>38 Hampshire County Council (2013).
 Planning for Dog Ownership in New Developments: Reducing Conflict - Adding Value.
 Hampshire County Council.